tommybutler/exifsort/README.md

 exifsort organizes pictures and movies into a date-based directory hierarchy derived from the embedded EXIF data in the media files themselves.

+exifsort is written in Perl, because Perl is awesome.
+In order to run exifsort you will need to install these Perl modules first:
+* Image::ExifTool
+* File::Util
+* Try::Tiny

-The directory hierarchy may or may not already exist.
+The target date-based directory hierarchy may or may not already exist.
 It's just fine if it does.
 The resulting layout is compatible with shotwell and f-spot.
 It looks like this: $SOURCE/YYYY/MM/DD

 So if you have a source directory like this...